 Like everyone, we’ve had to reframe our expectations for 2020.

 Our daughter was working in a boarding school in the UK but is now working as an intern for my firm and living at home with us (not exactly complaining about that though).

 It bothers us that we don’t know when we’ll see our son (who is at University in Sydney) or our parents again and to be fearfully superficial, it kind of sux that our 50th birthday plans have been scrapped.

 Are you in self-isolation, lockdown or are you social distancing and what rules do you need to follow?

-Schools have been closed since mid-January and we’ve been working A & B teams in offices and wearing facemasks everywhere for a while.
-We’re limited to public gatherings of no more than 4 people and the bars have now been closed.
-Restaurants are expected to manage at ½ capacity and takeout is the recommended option.
+Schools have been closed since mid-January, and we’ve been working for A & B teams in offices and wearing facemasks everywhere for a while.
+We’re limited to public gatherings of no more than four people, and the bars have now been closed.
+Restaurants are expected to manage at ½ capacity, and takeout is the recommended option.

 Eleanor found the 14 days of quarantine pretty hard, especially as without sunshine and exercise, recovering from jetlag is a tougher ask.
 She was remarkably buoyant throughout the whole thing though and all of us working from home was awesome.